pr1266/Data-Augmentation/README.md

     bbox_params=A.BboxParams(format=self.format)) #for example yolo
 ```

-in case of using torchvision functional transforms, you must create a CustomTransform instance and pass that
+In case of using torchvision functional transforms, you must create a CustomTransform instance and pass that
-functional transformer to it. (implemented in detail in custom_functional_transformers)
+functional transformer to it.
+(Implemented in detail in custom_functional_transformers)

 ## Some Interesting Results !
 ![alt text](https://github.com/pr1266/data_augmentation/blob/master/src/final_res.jpg)